lunaria79/Jackalupes-Corner/01 Dream Journal/Dreams/07 Atomize/Atomize.md

 							<div class="callout-title">  <div class="callout-title-inner"> character descriptions </div> </div>
 							<p>CP - (Crown Prince) An older version of SCP with black hair and frown lines.</p>
 							<p>SCP - (Second Crown Prince) Kind of looks like my Laurence Sim </p>
-							<br>His Star form basically blurs the edges of his human form.
-And his physical features are covered with a myriad of galaxies and stars. *Note: Insert Photos later*</p>
 							<p>OK - (Oracle Knight) We never really saw ourselves, up to whatever you want.  </p>
 							<p>OS - (Oracle Saint) Zelda but with longer blonde hair and slightly softer features (we don't have to be identical, but we are twins)</p>
 						</div>